Prešov railway station: Description

-Station was opened in 1872.
+The Prešov railway station was opened in 1872.
 It serves daily connections of local and express trains in direction to Bratislava and Košice.

 In 2007, building and platforms became completely reconstructed and the parking lot is also planned.
 The station also has a cash desk for the sale of national and international tickets, luggage storage, and there are several refreshment points, a restaurant and a waiting room.